 In the nineteenth century, French colonists named the mountain range that extends through the center of the Indochinese peninsula the Annamese Cordillera.
 The Vietnamese, who had settled Vietnam centuries earlier, knew the range as the Truong Son.
-In the 1960’s and 1970’s, Americans referred to the portion of the Truong Son within South Vietnam as the Central Highlands or simply “the highlands.”
+In the 1960s and 1970s, American GIs referred to the portion of the Truong Son within South Vietnam as the Central Highlands or simply the highlands.

 The cordillera possesses a vast and varied landscape of high, imposing peaks, dark jungles, grass-covered plateaus, and fast-running rivers.
 The mountain range stretches southward in an 800-mile arch from its origins in Laos to its termination northeast of Saigon.